Tamara de Lempicka: Style and subjects

 Lempicka's own description of her work:I was the first woman to make clear paintings, and that was the origin of my success ...
 Among a hundred canvases, mine were always recognizable.
 The galleries tended to show my pictures in the best rooms, because they attracted people.
 My work was clear and finished.
 I looked around me and could only see the total destruction of painting.
 The banality in which art had sunk gave me a feeling of disgust.
 I was searching for a craft that no longer existed; I worked quickly with a delicate brush.
 I was in search of technique, craft, simplicity and good taste.
 My goal: never copy.
 Create a new style, with luminous and brilliant colors, rediscover the elegance of my models.

 She was one of the best-known painters of the Art Deco style, a group which included Jean Dupas, Diego Rivera, Josep Maria Sert, Louis Lozowick, and Rockwell Kent, but unlike these artists, who often painted large murals with crowds of subjects, she focused almost exclusively on portraits.

-Her first teacher at the Academie Ranson in Paris was Maurice Denis, who taught her according to his celebrated maxim: "Remember that a painting, before it is a war horse, a nude woman or some anecdote, is essentially a flat surface covered with colors assembled in a certain order".
+Her first teacher at the Académie Ranson in Paris was Maurice Denis, who taught her according to his celebrated maxim: "Remember that a painting, before it is a war horse, a nude woman or some anecdote, is essentially a flat surface covered with colors assembled in a certain order".
 He was primarily a decorative artist, who taught her the traditional craftsmanship of painting.
 Her other influential teacher was André Lhote, who taught her to follow a softer, more refined form of cubism that did not shock the viewer or look out of place in a luxurious living room.
 Her cubism was far from that of Pablo Picasso or Georges Braque; for her, Picasso "embodied the novelty of destruction".
 Lempicka combined this soft cubism with a neoclassical style, inspired largely by Ingres, particularly his famous Turkish Bath, with its exaggerated nudes crowding the canvas.
 Her painting La Belle Rafaëlla was especially influenced by Ingres.
 Lempicka's technique, following Ingres, was clean, precise, and elegant, but at the same time charged with sensuality and a suggestion of vice.
 The cubist elements of her paintings were usually in the background, behind the Ingresque figures.
 The smooth skin textures and equally smooth, luminous fabrics of the clothes were the dominant elements of her paintings.